 Step 6.
 Go to the grocery store at night alone.

 In this example, notice how the survivor started with an easier activity and then moved on to more difficult activities.
 Take your time and be patient with yourself.
 Try this on your own and see if you can start re-engaging in the activities you did before the mass violence event occurred.
-If you need additional help, download the NMVC Transcend app (Apple and Apple), or visit the Get Help/Resources section to get connected with a professional who can provide additional guidance.
+If you need additional help, download the NMVC Transcend app ( and ), or visit the Get Help/Resources section to get connected with a professional who can provide additional guidance.

 or visit the Get Help/Resources section to get connected with a professional who can provide additional guidance.